 Several rooms have a single sofabed which can be used as an extra bed, but it will be too crowded for comfort - and the hotel itself recommends limiting occupancy to 2 per room/suite.

 We're yet to personally visit the Hilltop Rooms & Suites (located 250m from the main complex across three whitewashed buildings), but they look every bit as gorgeous.
 All lap up views out to sea, many have private pools and Jacuzzis.
 Guests can use the free shuttle service running between both properties.

 At the heart of the hotel is a 19th century, two-storey Myconian townhouse – the family home of the ancestors of the Ioannides brothers, who now run the hotel.
 Transformed into a cosy, split-level restaurant, it now serves a fabulous buffet breakfast – croissants, quiches, chocolate and lemon cakes, cereals, fresh juices, fruit, eggs and bacon, all obligingly available until noon.

 But it's at dinner time that it - and the pool terrace - really come alive.
-Here you'll find Greece's only accredited Nobu restaurant (open June-Sept) - presided over by Japanese celeb-chef Nobu Matsuhisa or (more often) his Kikkoman-trained sous-chefs.
+Here you'll find Matsuhisa, presided over by Japanese celeb-chef Nobu Matsuhisa or (more often) his Kikkoman-trained sous-chefs, the first open-air Nobu restaurant in the world.
 The sushi is, of course, immaculate - even the sauces are flown in especially from Japan.
 But you'll need to book a table well in advance.

 Children are welcome and can be accommodated on extra beds and / or a double sofabed in the suites.
 Room prices are for 2 people so there are additonal charges for children over 2.
 Baby cots are supplied free.